deregowskis/League-Simulator/README.md

 result.
 Odds are created dependent from team statistics.
 Apart from that user can see a league table, fixtures and all tournament statistics (top goalscorers, assistants, most frequent fouled/fouling players etc.).

-Screens from simulator may be found in PPTX file.
+Screens from simulator may be found in PDF file.